chinamike65/hugo-tuolesi/content/book4/book4en.md

 The Hundred Treatises on Wisdom says:

+>
-Visible and invisible merit,
+>Visible and invisible merit,
+>

-the source is wisdom
+>the source is wisdom
+>

-In order to cultivate the two merits,
+>In order to cultivate the two merits,
+>

-mastering wisdom is essential.
+>mastering wisdom is essential.
+>

 The root of success or failure is wisdom.
 What kind of merit and virtue you want to achieve, whether you can achieve it or not, depends on wisdom.

-(2) Briefly analyze the Bodhgāra no-self.
+##### (2) Brief Analysis of Bodhgāra's no-self.

-We will talk about the three ways, and learn and cultivate the steps of the Bodhi path.
+We will talk about the Three Principal Aspects of the Path, and learn and cultivate the steps of the Bodhi path.
 The purpose is to obtain liberation.

 To be liberated, we must break the two attachments to self and the Dharma;